-In order to effectively apply these principles, you need a lot more than just a great UX or a product tour.
+To effectively apply these principles, you need a lot more than just an intuitive UI design or a single product tour.
 You need to understand your customer and nudge them to take the appropriate next steps using onboarding best practices.

-Why an excellent user onboarding experience is so important? #
+Why a good user onboarding process is so important. #

-Investing time and effort in getting new users to extract value from the tool as soon as possible can bring huge benefits.
-The sooner they can see your proposal's value, the more we can reduce the churn factor.
-Having an easy-to-use product is not enough— we need an excellent onboarding process.
+Investing time and effort in getting new users to extract value from our product as soon as possible can bring huge benefits.
+The sooner they can see your proposal's value, the more you can reduce the churn factor.
+Having an easy-to-use product is not enough—you need an excellent onboarding process.

-Let's not forget that SaaS products' growth, especially in 2021, makes today's users used to the highest levels of user onboarding, often through providing an onboarding solution.
+Let's not forget that SaaS products' growth makes today's users used to the highest levels of user onboarding, often through providing various onboarding flows.
 Not just a negative experience, but a mediocre one, will make them abandon the tool and prevent them from becoming active users.

 The onboarding process formula, therefore, for great onboarding, is to nudge users to take action via:

-It starts with what the user needs — the email may provide a case study to re-engage outside of your app, while in-app chat can pre-emptively help when users get stuck.
 Onboarding can't simply start and end with a product tour, because you can always deepen a user's mastery of your product with increased guidance.
 It starts with what the user needs, and it will be different for different user journeys.

-For a more detailed look at how to create a cohesive engagement for new users, check out our guide to cross-channel onboarding.
+👉 For a more detailed look at how to create a cohesive, multi-channel engagement for new users, check out our guide to cross-channel onboarding.

 Great UX is not the same as user onboarding #

-User onboarding and UX design have similar goals: make your product easy to understand for users.
-But great UX design can't replace user onboarding and vice-versa!
+User onboarding and UX design have similar goals: to make your product easy to understand for users.
+But great UX design can't replace user onboarding and vice versa!

 Great UX improves the ability of people to use your product.
-But they also need motivation, as BJ Fogg explains in his model of why people behave the way they do.
+But they also need motivation.

-You need user onboarding on top of a great UX in order to prompt users to take actions within your app.
-These prompts don't come from the steady-state UX; they come from delivering dynamic UX, such as product tours, tooltips, emails, etc. And ideally, they utilize the right format at the time when users need them most.
+These prompts don't come from the steady-state UX; they come from delivering dynamic UX, such as product tours, tooltips, emails, and more.
+Ideally, they will be in the right format, appearing at the time when users need them most.

-Applying the definition to 3 Stages of User Progression #
+Applying the onboarding formula to 3 stages of user progression #

-In order to increase the odds of your users' success, you need to match what you're telling them to do—whether that is signing up for an account, exploring your product, or using a new feature —to their abilities and motivations.
+To increase the odds of your users' success, you need to match what you're telling them to do—whether that’s signing up for an account, exploring your product, or using a new feature —to their abilities and motivations.

 With a combination of the right content, timing, and channel, users progress from one stage of the customer lifecycle to the next.
 But it's never a smooth progression from being a new user to becoming a power user.